cristianocaon/class-os-find-util/README.md

 # Find command

-Code developed for the operating system class (CS 4352), with professor Yong Chen at Texas Tech University.
+Code developed for the operating system class (CS 4352), with professor Dr. Yong Chen at Texas Tech University.

 The provided code implements the ```find``` command provided in UNIX operating systems.